Keto For Weight Loss...The Truth RevealedJan 01, 2020

 When we feel good, we tend to do better at any task or challenge presented to us -- that’s just human nature.

-3. Makes Body ‘Recomposition’ Easier
+3. Can Make Body ‘Recomposition’ Easier

 Do you really just want to lose weight?
-Or do you want to lose body fat, feel lean and ‘toned,’ look great in your clothes (and naked), age gracefully, be strong and resilient, etc.?
+Or do you want to lose body fat, feel lean and strong, look great in your clothes (and naked), age gracefully, be strong and resilient, etc.?

 Ultimately, changing your body composition entails two primary goals -- gaining lean body mass (particularly muscle mass) and losing body fat.